 NOTE: If an athlete has Down Syndrome, you must complete the separate Down Syndrome Addendum (this addendum only needs to be done one time).

 907 Wilbur Lane

 If you prefer you can also bring forms to practice and give to your coach or Glenn Jones.

-If you have e-mail, please check your messages before heading to practice if you believe there is a chance practice could be canceled.
-Please make sure we have your current contact information on file.
-If any portion of Wichita (or all of Sedgwick County) are under any type of Severe Storm Warning at practice time, that practice will be canceled.
+If any portion of Wichita (or all of Sedgwick County) is under any type of Severe Weather Warning at practice time, that practice will be canceled.

 Special Olympics Kansas’ policy regarding the use of the motel pools is as follows:

 Motel/hotel swimming is not a supervised Special Olympics Kansas activity even though teams traveling to a host city for the purpose of participating in a state

 event are covered by SOKS insurance.
 It is necessary to comply with the following policies when allowing athletes to swim in motel/hotel pools:

 1) Parents are allowed only to take their own child into the pool area, no other team athlete.